MengqiLi0000/writing/origami_hardware.md

 They are hardware numbers.

-> **Origami becomes deployable engineering when the geometric constraint survives the conversion from ideal creases to real joints — and still creates a better mass, volume, precision, or reliability trade than the conventional mechanism it replaces.**
+> **Origami becomes deployable engineering when the geometric constraint survives the conversion from ideal creases to real joints, and still creates a better mass, volume, precision, or reliability trade than the conventional mechanism it replaces.**

 ### Sources and technical reading